HazelHawadi/Golden-Flavour-Recipes/README.md

 3. Highlight Color: #1C00FF
 - This color is strategically employed to draw attention to important elements such as links, buttons, and interactive components.
 It creates a sense of excitement, encouraging user engagement and exploration.

+## Structure
+1. ### Home Page:
+![home page][def3]
+- The Home page serves as the gateway to our culinary world.
+It may feature a captivating hero section with amazing images of delicious dishes, accompanied by a brief introduction to Zvekumba Recipes.
+- Visitors can quickly navigate to different sections of the website, including Breakfast, Lunch, Dinner, and Subscribe, using the intuitive navigation bar.